 What a ride with Sandy, our area was hit by wind and rain knocking down trees and flooding a few areas, making it a little difficult getting to work going around road blocks and dodging the downed trees that had been blown over.

-We took a walk thru the woods to assess any damage and found a few trees down, good for fire wood but bad for potential flooding in months to come.
+We took a walk through the woods to assess any damage and found a few trees down, good for fire wood but bad for potential flooding in months to come.

 The trees that fell ended up falling into the creek and the first picture shows the bark rubbed off from passing debris.
 The potential of these branches collecting other branches and debris are high.
 If this happens it will create a dam, backing up water until it can’t hold it any longer and either break or start diverting the water another direction changing the course of the creek.